nnj24xbfp8-wq/family-chuckeesley-site/src/content/documents/family-threads.md

 - Will served on the church's business committee for many years — the architect's hand applied to the church's administrative life.
 - Peggy was director of Christian education at First Congregational and a member of the Dana Philathia Class for years — the faith-and-education join in one role; she ran the program that taught the church's children.
 - Charlie sat on the church board and helped manage the church's endowment funds — bringing the stockbroker's hand to the church's financial life, applying the same investing discipline his mother had taught him to a pool of money that wasn't his own and wasn't meant to be.
 Stewardship in the literal sense: looking after something you do not own.
 He also *"believed strongly in the responsibility of voting,"* which is its civic-life counterpart — same posture, different institution.
-- [Terrie's memorial service](/family/terrie-lee-eesley/) was held in the same First Congregational sanctuary with the Rev. Linda Steelman officiating — the same minister who had buried Peggy a decade earlier.
+- [Charlie's memorial service](/docs/eulogy-charles-mcmaster-eesley/) was held in the same First Congregational sanctuary with the Rev. Linda Steelman officiating — the same minister who had buried Peggy nearly a decade earlier.
 The church that had been the family's giving home was also the building where the family's losses were named.

 The act of [Charles Leonard Eesley bringing Stella from Hawaii](/archive/eesley-family-group-portrait-late-1940s/) into the Bexley household during WWII reads in this thread too — a faith-grounded act of selfless refuge for a young person who was not a blood relative and was at real risk on the West Coast.
 Stewardship of another person's life. *"Sent macadamia nuts back from Hawaii for years"* is the rest of that thread told from her end.